-- To be informed about the outcome of any investigation by the Office of Security and Safety including any disciplinary action against the accused.
+- To be informed about the outcome of any investigation will be provided by the Title IX Coordinator, including any disciplinary action against the accused.

-- To be afforded alternative class assignment if requested and reasonably available.
+- To be afforded alternative class assignment or working arrangement, and other assistance if requested and reasonably available.

-- To be given a copy of the College’s sexual assault policy.
+- To be given a copy of the College’s Sexual and Gender Based Misconduct Policy.
 Individuals have the right to have any questions about College policy and the College judicial process answered.

 Click on the next step below: